onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-has to change the importance of the task with the id 2.
+has to change the importance of the task with the `id` *`2`*.

+If you were to run the test, it would fail, because we have yet to implement anything related to `TOGGLE_IMPORTANCE`.
+With our failing test, we can now work on the reducer.
-The reducer is expanded as follows
+Below is our expanded reducer:

 ```js
 const taskReducer = (state = [], action) => {